Validating the calibrated creation of heralded single photons: Results and discussion

-where $k$ is the number of click-detections, $N$ the total amount of detectors in the idler path, $\nu$ the dark count probability and $\mu_{\text{sc}}$ the corrected heralding efficiency.
-Here we focus on the detection of single photons $(k=1)$, implement two detectors in the signal $(N=2)$, and achieve a heralding efficiency of $\Bar{\mu}_{\text{sc}}$ given in table~\ref{tab:PhotonPairs}.
-Furthermore, the dark count probability is neglected, since the tight time-gating drops the dark count probability to $\sim \SI{e-8}{}$ per pulse.
+where $k$ is the number of click-detections, $N$ the total amount of detectors in the signal path, $\nu$ the dark count probability and $\mu_{\text{sc}}$ the corrected efficiency of the heralded state detection.
+Here, we focus on the detection of single photons $(k=1)$, implement two detectors in the signal $(N=2)$, and employ the efficiency $\mu_{\text{sc}}$ from Fig.~\ref{fig:CAR_pump}.
+Furthermore, the dark count probability is neglected, since the tight time gating drops the dark count probability to $\sim \SI{e-8}{}$ per pulse.

-To extract the heralded-state mean photon-number we first reduce the POVM given in Eq.~(\ref{eq:POVM}) by using the given detector parameters.
-Thus the POVM is simplified to
+To extract the heralded-state mean photon-number, we first reduce the POVM given in Eq.~(\ref{eq:POVM}) by using the given detector parameters.
+Thus, the POVM is simplified to

 Furthermore, we expand the reduced POVM with a Taylor expansion and add similar terms up,